noelbray/product-landing-page-challenge/README.md

 None.

+Note:

+The "Submit Email" submit button doesn't work due to its action attribute not providing the correction action.

 Side Note:

 If you have any suggestions on how to improve my code, or how I can or what I can do to become a better web developer, feel free to send me a message.